Function-Correcting Codes for Insertion-Deletion Channel: Number-Of-Runs Function

 The function values corresponding to these vectors are given by

 For any distinct pair \( (x_i, x_j) \), the insertion–deletion distance satisfies

-and for any two binary vectors, say $x$ and $y$ of the same length, the insdel distance between the two vectors is bounded below by the modulus of the difference of the number of runs of the respective vectors, i.e., $|r(x) -r(y)| \leq d_{ID}(x,y)$. \\ Hence, the corresponding function distance satisfies
+and for any two binary vectors, say $x$ and $y$ of the same length, the insdel distance between the two vectors is bounded below by the modulus of the difference of the number-of-runs of the respective vectors, i.e., $|r(x) -r(y)| \leq d_{ID}(x,y)$.